Dean of Financial and Administrative Services

-The Dean of Academic Programs and Services ensures the quality and effectiveness of academic instruction at the College and administers the policies and procedures that apply to all college credit programs.
-The following departments report to Dr. Worthington: Language and Humanities, Business, Information Technology, Science, Math and Engineering, Health, Physical Education and Recreation, Social Science, Library Services, Athletics, the Center for Teaching and Learning, Fine Arts, Alabama Language Institute and International Programs.
+The dean of Academic Programs and Services ensures the quality and effectiveness of academic instruction at the College and administers the policies and procedures that apply to all college credit programs.
+The following departments report to Dr. Leslie Worthington: Language and Humanities, Business, Information Technology, Science, Math and Engineering, Health, Physical Education and Recreation, Social Science, Library Services, Athletics, the Center for Teaching and Learning, Fine Arts, Alabama Language Institute and International Programs.

-Dr. Worthington has worked at Gadsden State since 2012, when she accepted a position as an English instructor.
+Worthington has worked at Gadsden State since 2012, when she accepted a position as an English instructor.
 She was promoted to division chair of Language and Fine Arts in 2013 and then division chair of Language and Humanities in 2014.
 She earned her current position in 2015.

-Dr. Worthington serves as the administrator of the Alabama Community College System Developmental Education Readiness Plan Team, a member of The Chamber of Gadsden/Etowah Excellence in Education Committee, a member of the ACCS Enrollment Management Committee and the creator and facilitator of the Gadsden State Leadership Academy.
+Worthington serves as the administrator of the Alabama Community College System Developmental Education Readiness Plan Team, a member of The Chamber of Gadsden/Etowah Excellence in Education Committee, a member of the ACCS Enrollment Management Committee and the creator and facilitator of the Gadsden State Leadership Academy.
 She is the president of the ACCS Instructional Officers Association.
 She is a past winner of the President’s Award for Excellence in Teaching at Troy University and was named a Chancellor’s Award winner in 2018.

-Dr. Worthington has been nominated for the C. Hugh Holman Award for her 2017 book, “Seeking Home: Marginalization and Representation in Appalachian Literature and Song.”
+Worthington has been nominated for the C. Hugh Holman Award for her 2017 book, “Seeking Home: Marginalization and Representation in Appalachian Literature and Song.”
 She has earned fellowships from Georgia Tech, Auburn University and Mark Twain Studies at Elmira College.

-Mr. Tim Smith
+Mr. Alan Smith

-Dean of Health Sciences
+Dean of Workforce Development

-Mrs. Pam Hayes Johnson
+Pam Hayes Johnson

 Dean of Institutional Effectiveness, Grants and Special Projects

-Mrs. Pam Hayes Johnson
+Pam Hayes Johnson

-Mrs. Johnson is responsible for administering and supervising the comprehensive institutional effectiveness program, which includes planning, assessment, evaluation and continuous improvement as well as institutional research.
-As the dean, Ms. Johnson serves as the SACSCOC liaison, leads the reaffirmation process, is responsible for day-to-day oversight of the College’s adherence to the SACSCOC Principles of Accreditation; provides executive oversight for grant writing, grant management and grant administration of the College; and provides executive oversight for the program review process, new program development and special projects.
+Pam Hayes Johnson is responsible for administering and supervising the comprehensive institutional effectiveness program, which includes planning, assessment, evaluation and continuous improvement as well as institutional research.
+As the dean, Ms. Johnson serves as the SACSCOC liaison, leads the reaffirmation process, is responsible for day-to-day oversight of the College’s adherence to the SACSCOC Principles of Accreditation: provides executive oversight for grant writing, grant management and grant administration of the College: and provides executive oversight for the program review process, new program development and special projects.
 The Division of Institutional Effectiveness Grants and Special Projects also includes the following areas and grant programs: Institutional Effectiveness, Institutional Research, Student Support Services, Talent Search, Title III-Part B, Upward Bound and Veterans Upward Bound.